Score Yourself Build Your Plan Read State of AINew The System Start Here

 • 2 — Aligned in tone.
 Names brotherhood as oxygen, calling as real, identity as declared not earned.

-• 3 — Directly resonant with the masculine-heart tradition.
+• 3 — Directly resonant with the 10X Life Plan lane.
 Holds strength and tenderness together.
 Names the false identity beneath the behavior.
+Treats brotherhood as oxygen, not optional.

 Findings — 2026 Pilot